 Click Delivery Creatives Campaign Manager campaigns.

-- Use filters to find the creatives you want to approve, then enable the checkboxes for them.
+Use filters to find the creatives you want to approve, then select the checkboxes for them.

 The creatives are now added to your network.
 You can add them to line items and start delivering them.